 - Can mortgage it independently of any developer

 The title deed is the gold standard.
 If you can choose between a title-deeded unit and an Oqood-registered unit at the same effective price, pick the title.
+A title deed reflects a completed transaction: the building exists, the unit has been inspected and handed over, and the DLD has moved ownership formally into your name.
+There is no developer standing between you and your asset, and no construction milestone left to worry about.

 Oqood: Registration of an Off-Plan Purchase Contract